typekit/webfontloader/README.md

 ### Testing

-WebFont Loader has an extensive test suite that runs via Jasmine.
+Web Font Loader has an extensive test suite that runs via Jasmine.
 The test suite should be passing before submitting a pull request, and new tests should be added for any new functionality.

 To run tests, open up `spec/index.html` in a browser and check the results.
 The